NaveenPentela/NaveenPentela/README.md

 Hi there 👋

 Welcome to my GitHub profile!
-I'm Naveen Pentela, a soon-to-be graduate with a Master of Information Technology from Flinders University.
+I'm Naveen Pentela, a Master of Information Technology graduate from Flinders University.
 I also hold a Bachelor's degree in Computer Science.
 Here, you'll find a showcase of my projects and contributions, highlighting my skills and experience in various aspects of IT.

 🔭 As part of my Masters I’m currently working on 1.DevOps and Enterprise Systems Project: Implementing continuous integration and delivery, infrastructure as code, and monitoring and logging.